hotwax/oms-documentation/documents/retail-operations/workflow/data-manager/troubleshooting/README.md

 ---
 description: >-
-  The section details how various jobs contribute to the overall system, from order allocation to inventory management, and offers insights into troubleshooting and performance.
+  The section covers error logs and best practices for fixing recurring issues efficiently to ensure efficient data       management and integration.
 ---

 # Troubleshooting